rafaellevy/WeatherPetz-privacy/README.md

 ## <a name="markdown-pane"></a>Miss Sun Privacy Policy
 **Last updated**: 08/22/2020

 Hi!
 I'm the developer of Miss Sun.
 This privacy policy describes how I process your personal information and which privacy rights you have when you are using Miss Sun.
-Please contact us at the contact information below if you have any questions or comments.
+Please contact me at the contact information below if you have any questions or comments.

   1. Personal Information Collection and Use
   2. Personal Information Sharing